 - Add flour and shortening in a large bowl.
 Using a pastry cutter or fork cut the shortening into the flour.
 Add the egg and mix using a fork.

 - Add the water a little at a time, mixing with a fork.
-When done mixing the dough will be brittle, or in pieces.
+When done mixing the dough will be brittle or in pieces.

 - Dust a work surface with flour, turn the dough out on the work surface.
 Press the dough together into a rough ball.
 Knead the dough using your palm, as if you were washing clothes on an old washboard.

 - Line a sheet pan with parchment paper.
 Roll dough out into a rope about 15 inches long.
-(I roll, pull and squeeze) Once rolled out cut off disks about ¾ of an inch think.
+(I roll, pull and squeeze) Once rolled out cut off disks about ¾ of an inch thick.
 Dust your rolling pin and workspace and roll out into a 1/8 thin circle.

 - Using the tip of your fingers wet the edges of the dough with water.
 Fold over to make a half-moon.
 Pinch the dough together using your fingers, then go over it, pressing it with the teeth of a fork.
 Return to sheet pan and cover.
 Repeat with remaining rounds and filling.

 - Line a large plate with paper towels.
-Heat 1½ inches of oil to 350 degrees in a large deep skillet.
+Heat 1 1/2 inches of oil to 350 degrees in a large deep skillet.
 Working in batches, carefully place turnovers into the oil.